Riblon wins Stage 18 in Alps, Froome extends lead

 One of those is known as "Dutch Corner" and several hundred screaming, shouting Dutch men and women formed a vortex that sucked the riders in amid a surreal cacophony of indecipherable shrieks, howls and wails.

 Several dozen Norwegians, some in plastic Viking helmets, formed a human shield around one corner near the top.
-Elsewhere, a dozen or so Colombians marched uphill carrying a giant national flag.
+Elsewhere, a dozen or so Colombians marched uphill singing songs and carrying a giant national flag.

-Occasionally, a distressed-looking police officer would blow a whistle, trying to stop fans from getting too close.
-One got too close to Riblon, who elbowed him in the chest, and a young boy ran in front of Froome, who just about avoided him.
+Occasionally, a distressed looking police officer would blow a whistle, trying to stop fans from getting too close to the riders.
+One got too close to Riblon, who elbowed him in the chest to get him away, and a young boy ran in front of Froome, who just about avoided him.

 Barricades were erected on the last part of the climb to give the riders some room.